kloostert/CICDFuzzBench/README.md

-# CometFuzz - Benchmarking Continuous Fuzzing
+# CICDFuzzBench - Benchmarking Continuous Fuzzing

 CometFuzz is a toolset that provides benchmarking for fuzzing in continuous integration practices.
 Several experiments are included that investigate the effectiveness and scalability of continuous fuzzing, by answering the following questions: